Carreau/phd-dissertation/parts/roleofactin.rst

 of a growing filament and  prevent it from growing.
-Capping proteins are necessary to prevent polymerisation of actin in undesired area and are essential for the structure and mechanical properties of actin gel :cite:`Kawska2012`. `Gelsoline` is another example of capping protein, that unlike CP can only attached to the barbed end of an actin filament after severing it.
-Gelsoline is hence both a severing and a capping protein.
+Capping proteins are necessary to prevent polymerisation of actin in undesired area and are essential for the structure and mechanical properties of actin gel :cite:`Kawska2012`. `Gelsoline` is another example of Capping Protein, that unlike CP can only attached to the barbed end of an actin filament after severing it.
+Gelsoline is hence both a severing and a Capping Protein.

 .. todo:
     refs look for a review